arbor-sim/arbor/doc/fileformat/swc.rst

 Arbor interpretation
 """"""""""""""""""""
-In addition to the previously listed checks, the arbor interpretation explicitly disallows SWC files where the soma is described by a single sample.
+In addition to the previously listed checks, the Arbor interpretation explicitly disallows SWC files where the soma is described by a single sample.
 It constructs the soma from 2 or more samples, forming 1 or more segments.
 A *segment* is always constructed between a sample and its parent.
 This means that there are no gaps in the resulting morphology.